ansht3/meta_vr/README.md

-# Spatial Scholar - AI @ Meta
+# Spatial Scholar - AI @ Meta Hackathon

-We were among the students across the nation to participate in the AI @ Meta Hackathon at Meta's global HQ in Menlo Park, CA, where we explored how VR, AI, and mixed reality can make life easier and more meaningful.
+We were among the 50 students across the nation to participate in the AI @ Meta Hackathon at Meta's global HQ in Menlo Park, CA, where we explored how VR, AI, and mixed reality can make life easier and more meaningful.

 ## Our Idea